 To support the concept of value some standards are available, like IEC 60300-3-3:2017 Dependability management - Part 3.3: Application guide - Life cycle costing, that establishes a general introduction to the concept of life cycle costing and covers all applications. the life cycle includes the phases of concept or definition, design or development, manufacturing, installation, operation, maintenance, and disposal.

-Related to risk and opportunities the ISO 31000:2018 Risk management - Guidelines, that provide, framework and a process for managing risk, The standard helps organizations increase the likelihood of achieving objectives, improve the identification of opportunities and threats and effectively allocate and use resources for risk treatment based in a risk assessment process.
+Related to risk and opportunities the ISO 31000:2018 Risk management - Guidelines, that provides a framework and a process for managing risk, The standard helps organizations increase the likelihood of achieving objectives, improve the identification of opportunities and threats, and effectively allocate and use resources for risk treatment based in a risk assessment process.

 Finally, related to the performance of assets the standard ISO 14224:2016 Petroleum, petrochemical and natural gas - Collection and exchange of reliability and maintenance data for equipment - Annex E Key performance indicators (KPIs) and benchmarking provides a methodology to create KPIs and benchmarking aligned to the objectives organization.

-To create an Asset Management System that joints all these parameters to define value for organization and stakeholders and change it during the life cycle of the asset to adapt the real conditions is a challenge to support in the management of business improvement.
+To create an Asset Management System that balances these three parameters to define value for organization and stakeholders and change it during the life cycle of the asset to adapt the real conditions is a challenge to overcome in order to establish a good decision-making process.